 Jeannine has a personal interest in safety and environmental issues and has developed and implemented a range of innovative safety and environmental management programs including successfully diverting on average 98% waste from landfill on projects in which the waste management programs were utilized.
 Jeannine has co-ordinated and implemented a number of wastewater system capital upgrades, in additional to regulatory coordination as part of the Columbia Icefield Facilities’ supporting team.

 Ryan Keene – EIT

 Ryan, Civil EIT, Project Coordinator with 5 years of experience in project coordination, asset management, design, and construction both within the public and private sectors.
 He has provided design support for many mid-scale projects within the field of civil infrastructure with a focus on water and wastewater system design and upgrades.

 His technical writing, construction coordination and client communication skills are a great asset to 9dot.
-He has quickly become an integral part of the design team and was instrumental in completing a 2020 Water Master Plan for a municipal client.
-His strong written communication skills and construction background provides an excellent foundation for his work with assessments, strategic planning, and the complex design build projects that 9dot is commonly involved in throughout BC and Alberta.
+He has quickly become an integral part of the design and consultation team.
+His strong written communication skills and construction background provides an excellent foundation for his work with assessments, strategic planning, and complex design build projects that 9dot is commonly involved in throughout BC and Alberta.

 Previously employed as a Community Services Manager and a regional Wildfire Resilience Program Coordinator, she spearheaded projects that intersected bylaw/policy development, community revitalization, and urban planning.
 By leveraging her knowledge of the challenges that small, rural communities face she assists 9dot’s collaborative approach to working with both the public and private sectors to facilitate the completion of essential infrastructure capital projects and long-term asset management planning.